 John Barry (Prendergast) (1933-2011)

 The film and television music of John Barry from 1963 to 1981 has had a profound and effective influence on me.
-Hearing Barry's work is what decided me on composing music for film.
-The excitement of James Bond's early screen life was conveyed in crucial part by the 'million-dollar Mickey Mouse music' that accompanied the spy.
-I loved the combination of synthesizer, cymbalom and Finnish kantele in Barry's title music for The Persuaders (1971) and The Adventurer (1972).
+Hearing Barry’s work is what decided me on composing music for film when I was nine years old.
+The excitement of James Bond’s early screen life was conveyed in crucial part by the ‘million-dollar Mickey Mouse music’ that accompanied the spy.
+I loved the combination of synthesizer, cymbalom and Finnish kantele in Barry’s title music for The Persuaders (1971) and The Adventurer (1972).

 Favourite scores?
 Too many to mention, except perhaps: From Russia with Love (1963), Seance on a Wet Afternoon (1964), Goldfinger (1964), King Rat (1965), The IPCRESS File (1965), The Quiller Memorandum (1966), The Whisperers (1967), Deadfall (1968), On Her Majesty’s Secret Service (1969) – the music for the safe-cracking scene (Gumbold’s Safe) in this film, is devastating and inspired in its simplicity, and Walkabout (1971).